UKHO/docs/software-engineering-policies/CloudDevelopment/CloudDevelopmentPolicy.md

 * Consider whether automated alerts can be used to notify the development team of any outage or event
 * Consider how to balance necessary alerts against unnecessary noise.

-A full draft policy on Logging and Monitoring can be found here...
+A full draft policy on [Protective Monitoring](link TBC) for security purposes can be found here...

 ### On-prem vs DDC-managed vs In-team ELK/EFK stacks, etc